amoslive/JQR/README.md

 driving**, and **active jumping in 2-wheel mode**.

-This repository contains the **control stack, simulation environments, dynamic modeling, and experimental logs** developed for my undergraduate thesis.
+This repository contains the **control stack, simulation environments, dynamic modeling, and experimental logs** developed for my master thesis.